threefoldtech/rmb-rs/README.md

 ## How to use

-RMB is built for bots and software to communicate, not for human chat.
+ZOS RMB is built for bots and software to communicate, not for human chat.
 There is no mobile app; instead, libraries are provided for connecting to the network and exchanging messages with other bots.

 ### Using an existing library